biaslab/ForneyLab.jl/docs/src/user-guide.md

 ```

 ### Visualizing a factor graph

-ForneyLab provides a `draw` function to visualize a factor graph.
+Factor graphs can be visualized using the `draw` function.
 It takes a `FactorGraph` object as argument.
 Let's visualize the factor graph that we defined in the previous section.
 ```@example 1
 ForneyLab.draw(g)
 ```
 Edges that are not connected to any factor node are not drawn.

 ### Clamping
 Suppose that we know that the variance of the random variable `y`, of the previous model, is fixed to a certain value.
 ForneyLab provides a special factor node to impose this kind of constraint called a `Clamp`.
 Clamp factor nodes can be implicitly defined by using literals like in the following example
 ```@example 1
 g = FactorGraph() # create a new factor graph